raako71/hypa.space/README.md

 push to cloud: firebase deploy

 REMAINING:
-* Add products to header.
-* Remove add categories from products page
+* Title for ProdBox is product link
+* Product Page
-* Edit button for product.
+* Edit button for product, on product page.
+* Edit product (load existing fields, photos).

 * Show all fields in ProdBox.
-* Edit product (load existing fields, photos).
 * Delete Photos, add more photos to product.
 * Select default image for Products.

 * Delete product, and update user category tree accordingly etc.

+23 Apr:
+Image placeholder for no image.
+Remove add categories from products page.
+Add products to header.

 22 Apr:
 Choose how many products to show, sort into pages.